Jayme is an artist, blogger, and freelance writer with professional medical training and experience.

 - Cats groom their ears more frequently because of pressure changes that effect their sensitive inner ear. (the same part of a cat that makes their balance (almost) perfect.

-- Cats lick their fur more because of humidity changes when storms approach.
+- Cats lick their fur more because of the changes in humidity when a storm approaches.
 Low humidity causes static, and wetting the fur keeps it under control.

 Animals, Weather Prediction, and Science